rkgofiitk/academic-issues.github.io/Topics/ForeignUniversities.md

 # UGC Allows Foreign University Campuses in India

-UGC Chairperson Prof M. Jagadish Kumar disclosed in a press conference that "foreign universities Yale, Harvard and Princeton and their likes have been welcomed to set up camp in the country have been allowed to set up shops (campuses) in India."
+UGC Chairperson Prof M. Jagadish Kumar disclosed in a press conference that "foreign universities Yale, Harvard and Princeton and their likes have been welcomedd to set up shops (campuses) in India."
 Let me dwell on the UGC's decision before analyzing the implications.
 I relied mainly on two news reports.

 - [The free press journal](https://www.freepressjournal.in/education/will-ugcs-guidelines-on-foreign-universities-in-india-fail-to-deliver),